Xavier Bartlett

-Xavier Colin Bartlett (born 17 December 1998) is an Australian cricketer.
-He made his List A cricket debut for National Performance Squad against India A on 27 August 2016.
-A right-arm fast-medium bowler and a right-handed batsman, he lives in Queensland.
+Xavier Colin Bartlett (born 17 December 1998) is an Australian international cricketer who represents the Australia national cricket team in One Day International (ODI) and Twenty20 International (T20I) cricket.
+A right-arm fast-medium bowler, Bartlett plays for Queensland and Brisbane Heat in domestic cricket.

+Bartlett represented Australia in the 2018 Under-19 Cricket World Cup.
+Bartlett played in Queensland's 2020–21 Sheffield Shield season title win and the Brisbane Heat's 2023-24 Big Bash League title win.

 Early life

 Bartlett was born in Adelaide, South Australia, but moved with his family to the Gold Coast, Queensland, in 2005 at the age of seven.
 He began playing junior cricket for Surfers Paradise and made his first grade debut for the Gold Coast Dolphins in November 2015 at the age of 17.
 Bartlett graduated from The Southport School in 2016 as a member of Radcliffe House.
 While at the school, he represented the school's First XI cricket team in both 2015 and 2016; winning the Westcott Family Trophy for First XI bowler of the year alongside teammate Jack McDonald and played a pivotal role in TSS's 2015 First XI GPS Premiership winning season.